andsadie/kvp-storage-doc/README.md

 :heavy_check_mark: Your application must compile and run on desktop Linux</br>

 ### Build
-:white_check_mark: Your application must be added as a package to an embedded Linux build for any ARM architecture (so part of the rootfs produced by your build system).
+:heavy_check_mark: Your application must be added as a package to an embedded Linux build for any ARM architecture (so part of the rootfs produced by your build system).
 It should run in an emulated environment such as QEMU.

 ### To improve